 InsurerA business that provides insurance coverage to individuals and organizations.
 Insurers are responsible for underwriting, issuing, and administering insurance policies.
 They assess the risk of insuring an individual or organization and determine the premium that will be charged for the policy.
 In the event of a claim, insurers are responsible for evaluating the claim and determining if it is covered under the policy, and if so, for paying out the benefits.

 Joint Life InsuranceA type of life insurance policy that covers two people, usually a married couple or partners.
-The policy is designed to provide a death benefit to the beneficiaries of both policyholders in the event of the death of either person.
-The policy typically pays out the death benefit only once, to the first person who dies, and the policy ends.
+The policy is designed to provide a death benefit to the beneficiaries in the event of the death of either person.
+There are two types of joint life insurance policies: First-to-die and Second-to-die (also known as Survivorship).
+With first-to-die insurance, the policy pays out the death benefit after the first of the two insureds dies.
+With survivorship insurance, the policy pays out the death benefit once both insureds die.
+Choosing which version of joint life insurance makes sense depends on what the insurance proceeds are needed for.

 Lapsed PolicyAn insurance policy that is no longer in force because the policyholder has failed to pay the premium.
 This can happen if the policyholder misses a payment or if the policyholder cancels the policy.
 Once a policy has lapsed, it can no longer provide coverage for the policyholder.
 In some cases, the policyholder may be able to reinstate a lapsed policy by paying the past due premium, but this is not always possible.